 Family Court Case Management -- Family Court Case Management supervises cases for parties who have filed for divorce or requested a name change yet have opted not to hire an attorney.
 The department provides information on mandatory parenting classes and acts as a liaison between social service agencies and the court.
-Case management duties include reviewing court files, overseeing cases throughout their pendency, scheduling final hearings, and preparing and processing income deduction orders.
-In

-Orange County, Family Court Services began operating in February of 1995.
+Case management duties include reviewing court files, overseeing cases throughout their pendency, TANNY COUNT CASE MANAGEMENT referring cases to mediation, scheduling final hearings, and preparing and processing income deduction orders.
+In Orange County, Family Court Services began operating in February of 1995.
 Osceola County's intake unit opened in May of 1996.
-In 2011, there were 6,206 divorce filings in Orange County, of which Family Court Services managed 4,308 (69%) pro se cases, i.e. selfrepresented litigants.
-In 2011, there were 5,422 domestic cases filings in Osceola

-County, of which Family Court Services managed 1,543 (28%) pro se cases, i.e. self-represented litigants.
-The unit reviewed a total of 5,175 files composed of new, re-opened, and closed cases.
-The unit also prepared 996 final judgments.
-In addition, the unit monitored compliance with Court orders and referred 415 cases to mediation.
-Additionally, it assisted 8,689 walk-in litigants and answered 2,323 phone calls to inform them about the process and status of their open case.
-To learn more about the unit in Osceola County, call 407-742-2474.
+In 2012, there were 6,240 divorce filings in Orange County, of which Family Court Services managed 4,279 (69%) pro se cases, i.e. self-represented litigants.
+In 2012, there were 4,434 domestic cases filed in Osceola County, of which Family Court Services managed 1,258 (28%) pro se cases, i.e. self-represented litigants.
+The unit reviewed a total of 5,946 files composed of new, re-opened, and closed cases.
+In addition, the unit monitored compliance with Court orders and referred 356 cases to mediation.
+Additionally, it assisted 7,775 walk-in litigants and answered 2,508 phone calls to inform them about the process and status of their open case.
+To learn more about the unit in Osceola County, call 407-742-2419.
 In Orange County, call 407-836-6054.

 Family Court Programs Division -- In Osceola County, this division oversees various programs/units, such as the Court Case Management Unit, Unified Family Court Unit, Teen Court Program, Juvenile Drug Court Program, Alternative Sanctions Program, Guardianship, Visitation Center, Dispute Resolution Services, Guardianship Case Management, and Injunction Processing Unit.
 These programs, with the exception of Dispute Resolution Services, are housed on the third floor of the courthouse.
-In 2011, assistance was provided to 20,033 litigants on a walk-in basis.
+In 2012, assistance was provided to 17,112 litigants on a walk-in basis.
 For more information, contact 407-742-2412.

 Family Ties -- The concept for the Family Ties Program grew out of a concern for the safety of children in families embroiled in custody disputes.
-Family • Ties is a court-operated, visitation-monitored exchange program that provides parentchild contact in a friendly environment Ties that guarantees the child's safety.
-Family Ties opened in September of 1997.
-Since its inception, the program has supervised 11,512 visits and 5,149 child exchanges.
-More than 1,698 families and 2,603 children have participated in the program and benefitted from its services.
+Family Ties is a courtoperated, visitation-monitored exchange program that provides parent-child contact in a friendly that provides parent-child contact in a friendly environment that guarantees the child's safety.
+Ties Family Ties opened in September of 1997.
+Since its inception, the program has supervised

+11,838 visits and 5,433 child exchanges.
+More than 1,791 families and 2,743 children have participated in the program and benefitted from its services.
 Family Ties creates a pleasant and safe environment where children can spend time with their noncustodial parent.
 The program also provides monitored exchange services for families that need help safely exchanging children between parents.
 Participation in Family Ties requires a court order.
 For information call 407-836-0426.
 In Osceola County, this service is being provided by the Children's Visitation Center.
 For more information, please call 407-742-2467.

-Fiscal Services -- This department is FISCALSERVICE responsible for all fiscal activities in the Ninth Judicial Circuit Court, including budgeting, revenue analysis, purchasing and travel.
-Fiscal Services evaluates revenues and monitors expenditures from several funding sources, including Orange and

-Osceola Counties and the State of Florida.
-For more information, call 407-836-2234 in Orange County and call 407-742-2418 in Osceola County.
+Fiscal Services -- This department is EISCAL SERVICES responsible for all fiscal activities in the Ninth Judicial Circuit Court, including budgeting, revenue analysis, purchasing and travel.
+Fiscal Services evaluates revenues and monitors expenditures from diverse funding sources, including Orange and Osceola County and the State of Florida.
+For more information, call 407-836-2234 in Orange County and call 407-742-2411 in Osceola County.